-Purchase requisitions for items valued between \$1,000 and \$4,999 shall include three quotes indicating the vendor, a contact name, telephone number, and price.
-Purchase requisitions for items valued between \$5,000 \$3,500 and \$25,000 shall include copies of the written quotations received from each of a minimum of three vendors dated within the past 30 days or listing a current expiration date.
-If the Originating Department does not have the ability to attach written quotes to MUNIS, the quotes may be forwarded to the Purchasing Division to be scanned and attached.
-Upon request, the Purchasing Manager may obtain quotes for specific commodities.
+Purchase requisitions for items valued between \$3,500 and \$35,000 shall include copies of the written quotations received from each of a minimum of three vendors dated within the past 30 days or listing a current expiration date.

 The Purchasing Manager may waive the requirement for quotes below the mandatory bid threshold, if determined to be in the best interest of the County.